Pudentiana: Veneration

-Santa Pudenziana, a basilica in Rome, is named for her, and her commemoration in the General Roman Calendar fell on 19 May until its 1969 revision.
+Santa Pudenziana, a basilica in Rome, is dedicated to her, and her commemoration in the General Roman Calendar fell on 19 May until its 1969 revision.
 Pudentiana is still mentioned on 19 May in the Roman Martyrology.

-The Spanish Conquistador Miguel López de Legazpi, the founder of the modern City of Manila, gained possession of the territory on 19 May 1571.
+The Spanish conquistador Miguel López de Legazpi, the founder of the modern City of Manila, gained possession of the territory on 19 May 1571.
 As it was the feast of Saint Pudentiana (in Potenciana), Legazpi declared her the patroness.

 By the Apostolic Letter Impositi Nobis Apostolici of 12 September 1942, Pope Pius XII, at the request of the Philippine episcopacy, declared the Virgin Mary under the title of the Immaculate Conception as principal patroness of the country, with Saints Pudentiana and Rose of Lima as secondary patronesses, mentioning that historical documents indicated Pudentiana as patroness from the 16th century and Rose of Lima from the 17th.

 Homonymous town in Numidia

 The name Pudentiana is also the name of an unrelated ancient town and episcopal see in the Roman province of Numidia, which is among the titular sees listed in the Annuario Pontificio.
-Two holders of the titular see have become cardinals: Mario Casariego y Acevedo and Oscar Andrés Rodríguez Maradiaga.